This article may contain affiliate / compensated links. For more information, please see my disclaimer here.

-Instead, use AIO (all-in-one) or Pocket Diapers.
+Instead, use Fitted diapers, AIO (all-in-one) or Pocket Diapers.
 These are either one piece (no inserts separate from the cover), or the inserts go within a pocket of the cover.
 These designs keep the absorbency in place and are way more effective at preventing blowouts.

 7) BUY DIAPERS WITH BACK POCKETS

-If diaper blowouts are happening mostly at the back, like for this mom down here, consider buying diapers that have got a pocket at the back.
+If baby blowouts are happening mostly at the back, like for this mom down here, consider buying diapers that have got a pocket at the back.
 This will catch most of the poop shooting at the back, and stop it from overflowing on the outside.

 Huggies Little Snuggles are an example of diapers that have got a pocketed back waistband.